interactive-fiction-class/interactive-fiction-class.github.io/participation/guest-speakers/brianna-mchorse.md

 {% if page.materials %}
 <div class="alert alert-info">
-The materials that you will need for this in-class activity are:
+The materials that you will need for this activity are:
 <ul>
 {% for item in page.materials %}
 <li><a href="{{item.url}}">{{ item.name }}</a></li>